 Near the close of each performance period, the supervisor may request or the employee may submit additional materials relevant to the evaluation of the employee's performance program.
 The immediate supervisor shall then prepare a performance evaluation in a brief, succinct narrative form for each employee.
 In preparing the evaluation, the supervisor may solicit signed written comments regarding the employee's professional performance from those with whom the employee has a professional working relationship.
 Upon completion, the immediate supervisor shall forward the evaluation to the next higher supervisor (if any) for review and approval.
-After making appropriate revisions, if any, recommended by the next higher supervisor, the immediate supervisor shall give the employee to discuss and review the evaluation.
+After making appropriate revisions, if any, recommended by the next higher supervisor, the immediate supervisor shall give the employee a copy of the evaluation for review.
+Shortly thereafter, the supervisor will meet privately with the employee to discuss and review the evaluation.
 After written acknowledgement by the employee, the immediate supervisor will provide the employee with a copy of the evaluation.
 The signed original of the performance evaluation is to be placed in the employee's personnel file.